BlockChain-Station/docs/README.md

 ---
 description: >-
-  Learn how to build fast, scalable, and secure dApps on Enter.
-EnterChain is EVM compatible.

 ---

 # Blockchain Station™ Documentation

 ## What is Enter?

-EnterChain is a fast, scalable, and secure blockchain platform built on HBFT (an IBFT2 consensus protocol).
+Blockchain Station™ is a fast, scalable, and secure blockchain platform built on HBFT (an IBFT2 consensus protocol).

-**Hyperthereum** protocol allows EnterChain to be very fast yet secure blockchain system.
+**Hyperthereum** protocol allows Blockchain Station™ to be very fast yet secure blockchain system.
 It brings together the best of both Hyperledger and Ethereum; as Ethereum us becoming a technology standard.

-EnterChain is:&#x20;
+Blockchain Station™ is:&#x20;

 * permissionless
 * decentralized